GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 wget --header 'Authorization: token b1a941a9a2c7beb70e518671502c5b56722cd9d4' https://raw.githubusercontent.com/GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/master/launch_recommendation_tool.sh
 ```

-- Step 5: Run script to install Powershell on Cloud Shell and automatically run the tool on all the projects that you have access.
+- Step 5: Run script to install Powershell on Cloud Shell and automatically run the tool on all the projects that you have access to.
    Note: To run the tool on a single project see the section "Optional Features & Configuration".
 ```
 bash launch_recommendation_tool.sh